 Cost of education in Kuwait

-Expat parents moving to Kuwait with their children must consider the cost of international schools when setting up their budget.
+Expat parents relocating to Kuwait with their children should factor in the cost of international schools when establishing their budget.

 The country offers expats many schools with diverse curricula and quality facilities to choose from, but tuition costs are hefty.
 Top international schools tend to have waiting lists, so early application is advisable.
 We encourage expat parents to negotiate a suitable education allowance as part of their relocation package to help manage the cost of education and schools in Kuwait.